 Dressing appropriately for air travel means knowing what will keep you comfortable on the plane—and given the cramped seats and various temperature changes on flights, this isn’t always easy.

-The following seven items, which provide plenty of comfort plus a touch of style, are essential for any jet-setting flyer’s wardrobe.
+The following seven items, which provide plenty of comfort plus a touch of style, are the best clothes for flying.
 Be the best dressed in the cabin with our guide to in-flight apparel.

 Layers, Layers, Layers

 Air travel is often an assemblage of various disparate micro-climates, from the sweat-inducing sunny tarmac to the arctic air-conditioned cabin during flight.
 So fight discomfort with plenty of layers.
 I like to wear a washable cotton scarf that’s a large enough to double as a wrap when it’s particularly chilly.
 Pashminas, shawls, wraps, cardigans, sweatshirts, vests, and light jackets are perfect.
 You can even fold or roll soft items, like cotton jackets, and use them as makeshift pillows during flight.
 Plus, the more layers you pile on your body, the less you need to pack in your luggage.
 Roll items and stuff them in your carry-on bag or under the seat in front of you if you’re too warm.
 A foldable, reusable bag like Baggu, which takes up almost no suitcase space and can even be scrunched up and stuffed into a pocket, is useful for toting extra apparel that you’ve taken off.

 Layers that help you regulate temperature while flying also come in very handy when traveling through various (actual) climates.
 And for travelers hitting the road during shoulder season, when the weather is particularly unpredictable, layers are key for optimal comfort.